 FCO’s prioritisation of the non-standard records

-In 2013, we developed a release plan for non-standard files which entailed the review of 608529 records.
+In 2013, we developed a release plan for non-standard files which was based on the review of 608,529 records.

 In February 2015 we reported the findings of the FCO’s 2014 record audit to the Lord Chancellor’s Advisory Council on National Archives and Records and we informed the Council that we would be incorporating a further 18,778 records into this non-standard release plan.
 The additional records principally comprise file registers and volumes of Confidential Print.
 Records currently incorporated into our non-standard release plan are shown below.

 The following table shows the estimated number of records in the review programme for non-standard files on the basis of file counts carried out in 2013 and 2014:

 |Priority||Records for review identified in 2013||Records for review identified in 2014||Total|